acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - 32GB microSD card (Class 10, A1 rating)
 - 5V/3A power supply with heat sinks
 - Optional: Coral USB Accelerator for 3-4x performance boost

+**Why this matters for basketball detection**: The hardware configuration directly impacts detection performance.
+The recommended setup provides enough processing power and camera quality to track basketballs reliably in a variety of conditions.

 ### 11.2 Software Setup